rstenvi/router-vulnerabilities/advisory_github.md

 settings for DNS-server to launch a man-in-the-middle (MITM) attack against all users on the network.

+# Timeline (dd.mm.yy)

+- 15.01.17 - Issues reported (CSRF, XSS and default username and password)
+- 18.01.17 - Issues confirmed by Get
+- 15.03.17 - Patch released on my router (for testing)
+- 22.03.17 - Clickjacking issue reported
+- 08.05.17 - Patch issued for all routers

+The default username and password will not be patched, so some [exploits are still available](#browser-cache-poisoning).

 # Vulnerability description
 ## Default Username and Password